Postgraduate Diploma in Arts in Public Relations and Digital Communications

 Course Details

-The Postgraduate Diploma in Journalism and Public Relations is designed to be delivered on a full-time basis over one calendar year and on a part-time basis over 2 years.
+The Postgraduate Diploma in Journalism and Public Relations is designed to be delivered on a full-time basis over one calendar year and on a part-time (flexible learning) basis over 2 years.
 The Postgraduate Diploma in Journalism & Public Relations consists of 11 mandatory modules and does not include a dissertation.

 The programme is intended to provide a continuous development experience for learners, in which academic reflection is combined with gaining practical and professional mastery of this dynamic and engaging field.
 The first semester of this programme is designed to be commonly taught to MA Journalism learners while the second semester offers Public Relations specialisms.

-Mandatory Modules
+Core Modules

 This module enables learners to understand how audiences relate to media content and develops an ability to critically discuss the major paradigms and theories that have shaped the field of communications, including their historical development and current trends.
 The module offers learners an academic introduction to examples of research and theories potentially relevant to their dissertation.
 Learners also develop the ability to evaluate the spectrum of research and theorization on how media audiences are measured and how audiences behave.